walter-a-jablonowski/uis/02_scifi-gaming_simple-tries/01_claude-think_2503/ai.md

 Make a cool looking UI that looks like from a Sci Fi space game

-Do it step by step cause the code may become large.
+Do it step by step cause the code may become large